Building Projects FAQs

 • Arvada Library Redesign

-Similar to other location redesigns, JCPL will be seeking to improve space efficiency and flow, align with future service and community needs, foster increased circulation, provide collaborative areas for conversation and discovery, including a heightened occupancy of study and meeting rooms, and implement modern security systems and design to enhance overall safety.
+Like other location redesigns, JCPL is seeking to improve space efficiency and flow, align with future service and community needs, foster increased circulation and provide collaborative areas for conversation and discovery.
+This includes a increased occupancy of study and meeting rooms and implementation of modern security systems and design to enhance overall safety.

-Community and stakeholder feedback, along with the program of service, will help inform the layout and future services of the redesigned library.
+Community and stakeholder feedback, along with the program of service, helped inform the layout and future services of the redesigned library.

-The Arvada Library Redesign project kicks off in July with our robust community engagement and outreach efforts, followed by program of service and site design.
+The Arvada Library Redesign project kicked off in early 2024 with a market analysis, followed by robust community engagement and outreach efforts in July of that year.

 Site criteria, which included size, location, convenience, technical requirements, and sustainability and stewardship, were all exceeded with this site (11100 Bradford Rd., Littleton, CO 80127).
 In addition, the location has an intuitive entryway and parking, potential for outdoor spaces, is adjacent to major thoroughfares, and is near other government services.